Final check

 Before you submit your application, you will need to read and confirm that you understand the terms and conditions outlined in the following sections:

-A Grants Officer can provide clarification if required.
+A project officer can provide clarification if required.

 Grant application terms and conditions